tebben/geocodeur/README.md

 - Features with lines are sometimes split up and also can represent the same feature, these need to be grouped and merged
 - Polygons are not directly split up but need to be grouped aswell when close and representing the same feature

-ToDo:
+#### Solve

 We have features 'duplicated' as lines and polygons, remove a line if it's within a polygon with the same name and subclass

 ### POI